ArtArtArtArt/KMSVault/1EvergreenNotes/note taking philosophy.md

  - discussion
  - knowledge_organisation
 ---
+# note taking philosophy

 It feels that I already have many implicit projects that are being developer under the hood.
-It feels that spontanous note taking makes them explicit
+It feels that spontaneous note taking makes them explicit